mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 - Tailwind CSS - a utility-first CSS framework.

+- Radix UI - an open-source library of headless, unstyled, and accessible React components.

 - Prisma - an open-source Object-Relational Mapper (ORM) designed for Node.js and TypeScript applications.

 - EasyMDE - a drop-in JavaScript text area replacement for writing beautiful and understandable Markdown.